oguimbal/jcool-docs/opponent/README.md

 The negociation sequence inside the mediation process works exactly the same way for demanders and opponents.

-You can find more information on negociation in the [demander companies tutorial](/demander/negociation/intro.md).
+You can find more information on negociation in the [mediation tutorial](/mediation/negociation/intro.md).